gfhd0054/XD_hifi_proto/UserTest.md

 4. Use some metaphor of LOL game client, to send invitation.
 (H)

 #### User control & freedom
-1. It would be nice to have a button that can be submitted immediately (S)
+1. **It would be nice to have a button that can be submitted immediately (S) (High)**
 2. Making new timestamp by user seems less intuitive.
-(C) Offering candidate of timestamp from the website seems better.
+Offering candidate of timestamp from the website seems better.
+(C)
 3. Expect the timestamp go back to smaller shape after clicking it.
 (C)

-#### Error Prevention
-1. Cannot deactivate already invited friends.
-(H)

-#### Recognition rather than recall
-1. Expected more specific information(title, hints to contents) when hover on a timestamp.
-(H)

 #### Aesthetic design,
 1. Unnatural main page blocks (S)